karthik-r-rao/NeuronInChisel/README.md

-# Implementation of Neural Network in Chisel
+# Implementation of a Neural Network in Chisel

-Implementation of a Neuron, the basic processing element of an ANN, in Chisel.

 ## Getting started